alexharri/website/posts/move-to-monorepo.md

 You don’t need a monorepo tool, though they certainly help.

-I've had a positive experience with [Nx’s][nx] before.
+I've had a positive experience with [Nx][nx] before.
 Its `print-affected` command allows you to see which apps were affected by the changes between two commits or branches.
 Really useful for CI/CD!

 [nx]:https://nx.dev/